 16. Plywood

 Nowadays there are houses, where all the kitchen furniture, cabinets, and bathroom furniture are constructed with Plywood.
-Plywood cabinets are extremely durable and strong as solid wood cabinets.

-Sometimes stronger!.
+Sometimes stronger!
 It is one of the best wood for cabinets.

 Plywood is popular for frameless cabinets which are trending across Europe.
 Plywood cabinets are not only used for house interiors but also for construction purposes.